visualjerk/vue-cion-design-system/src/styleguide/docs/Purpose.md

 We empower developers to deliver a delightful UI experience to their users.

-Therefore we aim for the system to be:
+Therefore we aim for the design system to be:

 ### Adoptable